wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.1-business-insights-for-an-api-develeoper-based-on-performance/8.1.4-view-analysis-on-faulty-api-invocations-through-a-particular-application/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.1.4 View Analysis on Faulty API Invocations Through a Particular Application.

 ## When to use this approach